 Our collaboration with Fannie Mae will allow us to provide educators with access to broader, more competitive loan products.
 Teachers like LaTanya face long commutes from their homes to work with students in expensive cities like Denver.
 For LaTanya and her family, the commute from Aurora was taking a real toll, but Denver home prices were out of reach for her and her husband Ron, a proud veteran.
 Helping families like theirs become homeowners – and be able to become a part of the communities where they teach – is a huge part of why our team at Landed is excited to come to work each day.

-So far, we’ve helped hundreds of people into over $100M worth of homes in the metro areas of Denver, San Francisco, Seattle, San Diego, and Los Angeles.
+So far, we’ve helped hundreds of people into over $100M worth of homes in the metro areas of Denver, San Francisco, Seattle, San Diego, Los Angeles and Hawaiʻi.
 And with this new support from Initialized, we’re excited to build on our work with K-12 schools to now include higher education institutions such as Bellevue College.

 If you are interested in connecting with Landed, please reach out to us here.